google/WebFundamentals/src/content/en/fundamentals/design-and-ui/animations/index.md

 ## TL;DR
 * Use animations as a way to add life to your projects.
 * Animations should be in support of user interaction.
-* Be careful which properties you animate; some are more expensive than others!
+* Be careful which properties you animate; some are more expensive than others.

 ## Choose the right things to animate